Onward State: Impact

 Onward State maintains a rivalry with The Daily Collegian, the traditional student newspaper for the Penn State community.

 Onward State celebrated its 5th birthday in November 2013.
 More than 100 alumni, friends, and current staff members returned to campus for a quinquennial banquet to celebrate the first five years of the website.
 Penn State acknowledged the anniversary.

 In February 2014, Onward State broke the story that then Florida State University President Eric J. Barron had accepted an offer to become Penn State's president.

 During a campaign rally on the University of Pittsburgh's campus in April 2016, future president Donald J. Trump asked the crowd "How's Joe Paterno?
 We going to bring that back?
 How about that whole deal?"
 When asked to clarify the question, a campaign spokesperson said that Trump was referring to the bronze statue of Joe Paterno that formerly stood in front of Beaver Stadium "that they melted down," which errantly referenced a fictitious Onward State April Fool's Day story from the previous year as fact.

 As part of its community mission, Onward State has planned local charity events and hosts a weekly radio talk show on The LION 90.7 FM called "Onward State Old Timey Audio Hour."

 In December 2021, Onward State broke the story that University of Louisville President Dr. Neeli Bendapudi would serve as the next president of the university, following Barron's announced retirement in June 2022.

+Following the 2021-2022 academic year, Onward State was recorded as having the most online engagement of any collegiate student media outlet in the United States.
+Onward State, which garnered 810,843 shares, had over 300,000 more than the No. 2 ranked outlet –– the University of Florida centric Independent Florida Gator, with 470,683 shares.